Apple Staff Full Stack Engineer — Offline-First Sync & Privacy

 What this round is about

 - Topic focus.
-System design for a high-scale, offline-first collaborative application in the Apple ecosystem.
+System design and implementation for a high-scale, offline-first collaborative canvas in the Apple ecosystem.

 - Conversation dynamic.
-The interviewer acts as a peer Staff Engineer pushing deeply on your technical choices and assumptions.
+The interviewer is a peer Staff Engineer who pushes on your technical choices, then asks you to back them with running code.

 What strong answers look like

 - Privacy by design.
-Architecting the system such that the server routes opaque blobs, handling key exchange and encryption entirely on the client before sync.
+Architecting so the server routes opaque blobs, with key exchange and encryption entirely on the client before sync.

 What weak answers look like (and how to avoid them)

 - Server-side conflict resolution on E2EE data.
-Proposing that the cloud database merges conflicts when the prompt specifies zero-knowledge encryption.
+The cloud cannot merge what it cannot read.
 Keep reconciliation on the client.

 - Jumping to architecture.
-Drawing database schemas before defining the offline tolerance and privacy boundaries.
+Drawing boxes before defining offline tolerance and privacy boundaries.

 Pre-interview checklist (2 minutes before you start)

-- Define your sync primitives.
-Have a clear model for how you will represent state changes (deltas vs. full snapshots).
+- Sync primitives.
+Have a model for how state changes are represented (deltas vs. snapshots) and clocked (logical vs. wall).

-- Prepare your privacy model.
-Identify how clients will exchange keys without the server intercepting them.
+- Privacy model.
+Know how clients exchange keys without the server intercepting them.

-- Think about the metal.
+- The metal.
 Recall how mobile devices handle background network tasks and thermal throttling.

 How the AI behaves

 - Probes every assumption.
-If you say you will use a CRDT, it will ask exactly how the metadata overhead affects the mobile client payload.
+Say "CRDT" and it will ask exactly how the metadata overhead hits the mobile payload.

 Common traps in this type of round

-- The infinite battery assumption.
-Designing client-side polling or heavy computation loops that would drain a mobile device in an hour.
+- The infinite-battery assumption.
+Polling loops or heavy main-thread compute that would drain a device in an hour.

 - Bolted-on privacy.
-Designing the system first, then trying to add encryption at the end, which breaks the indexing and sync logic.
+Designing first, then trying to add encryption, which breaks indexing and sync.

 - Silent failures.
-Failing to define what the user sees when a conflict cannot be resolved automatically or a partition lasts for days.
+Not defining what the user sees when a conflict cannot auto-resolve or a partition lasts for days.

 Interview framework